complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/tutorials/working-with-data.en.md

 ---
 title: Working with Network Canvas data in R
-summary: "
+summary: '
-  This tutorial will show you how to work with Network Canvas data in the R statistics environment."
+  This tutorial will show you how to work with Network Canvas data in the R statistics environment.'
-prerequisites: "
-  In order to follow along with this tutorial you should:\n

-- Have an understanding of the R environment.\n
-- Have a working installation of R studio, or similar, in order to enter commands.\n "
+prerequisites: 'In order to follow along with this tutorial you should: (1) Have an understanding of the R environment.
+(2) Have a working installation of R studio, or similar, in order to enter commands.'
 completion_time: 30 mins
 ---